OR TZEDEK Frequently Asked Questions

 Or Tzedek is geared for Jewish teens in 9th to 12th grades who are passionate about social justice.

 Each program offers opportunities for new and returning participants.
 Or Tzedek provides an amazing foundation for understanding activism, advocacy, and organizing.
 For teens who have previously participated in Or Tzedek, the program will provide opportunities to play a leadership role in facilitation and JCUA’s campaigns.

 Or Tzedek’s Commitment to Inclusivity

 Inclusivity is at the heart of Or Tzedek’s programs.
 We are committed to making Or Tzedek a safe space for all participants to celebrate both the similarities and differences of people’s practices and identities.
-Our Shabbat observance, kosher practices, and LGBTQIA inclusion practices are all developed to create a supportive, inclusive, and pluralistic Jewish community.
+Our Shabbat observance, kosher practices, and identity caucus spaces are all developed to create a supportive, inclusive, and pluralistic Jewish community.

 Or Tzedek staff are trained and familiar with creating thoughtful, respectful and inclusive pluralistic Jewish communities.
 Our staff serve as role models for the teens by showing what it means to create a Jewish community that lives its commitment to inclusivity in all aspects of its programming.
 All participants and their parents sign a B’rit Kehillah, code of conduct, before participating in our program.
 Our B’rit Kehillah asks participants, among other things, to be open to and to take seriously Or Tzedek’s commitment to inclusivity.